Grumpy-catzZ/Python-Quant-Project/README.md

 UPDATES:

+* Earlier calculating features took 29.3secs; now it only takes 3.8secs.
+8x faster
+* Creating insample/outsample data took 8.9 secs on average; now only1 sec.
+9x faster
+* Quantified results using metrics such as sharpe ratio / cumulative returns/ CAGR and Max Drawdown
+* Created graphs to visualize daily/monthly Returns, Drawdown and Cumulative Returns
+* Revamped code: Reduced variables (eliminating redundancy) and meticulously organized the entire flow for enhanced efficiency.

 Change the for loop with vectorized statements to reduce the time significantly: ( where we create our feature variables )

 ```